 How Can Cause Artists & Athletes Change The World?

 Read the story published by Rolling Stone Culture Council, or continue reading below.
 Inspired by Steve Jobs, other great storytellers, social entrepreneurs, and spiritual activists I have shared stages with.

 How Can Cause Artists and Athletes Change the World?

 Misfits who are crazy enough to think they can change the world are the ones who do.

-Cause artists, cause athletes, spiritual activists, social entrepreneurs, and impact investors constantly look at the world around them and imagine possibilities — just like futurists do.
+Cause artists and cause athletes, spiritual activists, social entrepreneurs, and impact investors constantly look at the world around them and imagine possibilities — just like futurists do.
 You could call them purpose-driven leaders with a true North Star.